snowplow-archive/snowplow.github.com/_posts/2014-04-xx-snowplow-python-tracker-0.3.0-released.md

 <h2><a name="support">9.
 Support</a></h2>

-[get in touch] [talk-to-us] of you need help setting up the Snowplow Python Tracker or want to suggest a new feature.
-The Snowplow Python Tracker is still young, so [raise an issue] [issues] if you find any bugs.
+Please [get in touch] [talk-to-us] if you need help setting up the Snowplow Python Tracker or want to suggest a new feature.
+The Snowplow Python Tracker is still young, so of course do [raise an issue] [issues] if you find any bugs.

 [48]: https://github.com/snowplow/snowplow-python-tracker/issues/48
 [63]: https://github.com/snowplow/snowplow-python-tracker/issues/63